Gui-Yom/anscapes/README.md

 }

 dependencies {
-    implementation "com.github.LimeiloN:anscapes:0.5.0"
+    implementation "com.github.LimeiloN:anscapes:0.6.0"
 }
 ```

 ### Image to Ansi converter
-Allow easy conversion from image to colored ansi.
+Allows you to convert an Image to a colored String.
-Warning !
-This is stolen from [https://github.com/fenwick67/term-px](https://github.com/fenwick67/term-px),
+This is highly inspired from [https://github.com/fenwick67/term-px](https://github.com/fenwick67/term-px),
 a nice JS lib made by [Drew Harwell](https://github.com/fenwick67).
-I translated his code from JS to Java for use into one of my projects.
+I started from his code, removed what I did not need and added some optimizations.
+All of the process is highly configurable.